-"Congratulations, Rajesh; I think you guys have made it.
-I have signed off on all your deliverables in this project.
-I will send out a confirmation mail to you, Sabyasachi, and all other primary stakeholders in this project, soon “, Mandy said to Rajesh.
-Rajesh couldn't just conceal his excitement when he heard this.
-Rajesh was our onsite engagement manager and Mandy was one of our business users.
-I and my team were working on a Sharepoint based project for the tax team of one of our clients.
-The last few months had been a roller coaster ride for the entire team and there were multiple occasions when the project was delayed due to lot of issues including a few unforeseen risks or challenges.
-Some of these issues were conflicts with the change management board, conflicts with the server support team, operational issues with the networking and hardware support team, besides others.
+My team and I once worked on a SharePoint-based project for the tax team of one of our clients.
+The last few months of the project were a roller coaster ride for the entire team.
+There were multiple occasions when the project was delayed due to unforeseen risks and challenges.
+Some of the issues included conflicts with the change management board, conflicts with the server support team, and operational issues with the networking and hardware support team.

-However, despite these challenges, we were able to successfully deliver the project within the planned schedule and budget, by implementing some of the best practices in project management and software development.
-Besides other best practices, they included the preparation of well-defined requirements documentation and a clearly defined set of acceptance criteria which was approved by Mandy.
-During the final approval of the solution, as Mandy struck off one deliverable after another on her checklist, we were happy we had put in a great deal of effort into preparing a clearly defined set of acceptance criteria before commencing our project.
+However, despite these challenges, we were able to successfully deliver the project within the planned schedule and budget, by implementing some of the best practices in Project Management and software development.
+Besides other best practices, they included the preparation of a well-defined requirements document and a clearly defined set of acceptance criteria which was approved by Mandy.
+During the final approval of the solution, as Mandy struck off one deliverable after another on her checklist, we were happy we had put in a great deal of effort into preparing a defined set of Project acceptance criteria before commencing our project.

-Acceptance criteria are those criteria, including performance requirements and essential conditions, which must be met before project deliverables are accepted (PMBOK® Guide V4).
+Project Acceptance criteria are criteria that include performance requirements and essential conditions, which must be met before project deliverables are accepted (PMBOK® Guide).
 They set out the specific circumstances under which the user will accept the final output of the project.
-They are criteria against which we can measure, achieve, and prove to our clients that our work is complete.
-Examples of some of the conditions or criteria of acceptance could be -
+They are criteria that we can measure, achieve, and prove to our clients that our work is complete.

-- Backup & Restore testing has been completed successfully.
+- Backup and Restore testing has been completed successfully.

 - All requirements have been formally approved.